eiwuert/taxi/public/docs/source/index.md

     "success": false,
     "data": [
         {
-            "first_name": [
-                "The first name may not be greater than 255 characters."
-            ],
             "title": "Validation failed",
             "detail": "Validation for given fields have been failed, please check your inputs.", "code": 422